 As online students, most of you are taking an online course because of the demands and enjoyments of life.
 We, instructors also have those same demands and enjoyments, for this reason, I am not available during the weekend hours.
-I will check on the class daily and on Fridays at around 12:00 p.m. for the last time of the week and most of the time not be available again until Monday morning (see door card for my availability).
-Every now and again, you MIGHT find me online on the weekend and I MIGHT answer a question or two.
-However, this does not mean I am constantly available during these hours.
-I will NEVER answer on Sundays or holidays.
-I encourage you to use the Q & A discussion boards or In-Box me by Friday at 12:00 p.m.
-Monday-Thursday all communication stops at the indicated time on my door card.
-All of my contact information can be found on the front of this syllabus and on the course home page.
+All my contact information can be found on the front of this syllabus and on the course home page.
 If you have any questions, please do not hesitate to contact me at any time.